Bonaire Aruba Bonaire And Curacao Travel Guide

 Supermarkets like Van den Tweel and Bondigro present all necessities for travelers choosing to prepare their own meals.

-Dining is generally relaxed and casual.
+Dining is typically easygoing and casual.
 Dress codes are informal.
-Expect a comfortable 'island time' pace.
+Be ready for a comfortable 'a slower rhythm' pace.

 A colorful food truck, known as a "foodie," in Bonaire, offering convenient and delicious local bites.

-The island's in close vicinity to the ocean means fresh seafood is a culinary cornerstone, prepared in various delicious ways.
+The island's in close vicinity to the ocean means fresh seafood is a culinary cornerstone, made in various delicious ways.

 Beyond local fare, discover a nice variety of international cuisines from Italian to Asian, reflecting the island's diverse visitor base.